pyamg.amg_core#

 - pyamg.amg_core.one_point_interpolation()#

-Interpolate C-points by value and each F-point by value from its strongest connected C-neighbor.
+Interpolate C-points and each F-point from its strongest connected C-neighbor.

 - Parameters: